ExplainerEmily/ExplainerEmily.github.io/_pages/examples.md

 ## Structured authoring

 After reviewing the vast options available to create and maintain documentation, I choose to go with the structured authoring approach.
-Paligo is an XML-based tool that allowed me to write once and publish to multiple forms.
+Paligo is an XML-based tool that allows me to write once and publish to multiple forms.

 ## Other tools to help get the job done
 - Jira